valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Python.md

 Oy, where do I start.

+&nbsp;

 ### Executable - non-class code runs on import

-First, imports are executable... which means nothing to a Java developer.
-The key underlying fact is that Python does not require all code to be in a class.
+First, imports are executable... so what does _that_ mean.

+* The key underlying fact is that Python does not require all code to be in a class.

+* On import, all the non-class code ___actually runs___.
+It is not just setting up paths.

+&nbsp;

 ### Imports often fail to compile

 I still do not understand where Python and the IDE figure out what I can import.
 You'll find lots of Stack Overflow articles on imports (e.g., sibling imports).

 For me, it usually degenerates into a trial and error exercise.
 You might find [sibling imports](https://github.com/valhuber/SiblingImports) a useful project to fiddle with.

+&nbsp;

 ### Circular Imports